 Another method is to convert the site into a circle.
 From a center point, measure the distance to the edge of the area in 10 or more increments.
 Average these measurements to find the radius, then calculate the area using the formula for a circle.

-Example: approximate the area by calculating the area of a similarly sized circle
+Example: Approximate the area by calculating

 Volume of Cube and Box Shapes

 The volume of a cube or box is found by multiplying the length, times the width, times the height.

 (Length) x (Width) x (Height) = Volume